The pros and cons of each business structure

 If you first started your business on the side while keeping a full-time job, or you performed freelance work that didn’t require much liability protection, a sole proprietorship likely suited your needs.

-Before we jump into the process of transitioning from sole proprietorship to LLC, let’s take a look at how the two business structures differ.
+Before we jump into the process of transitioning from a sole proprietorship to an LLC, let’s take a look at how the two business structures differ.

 - There are very few (if any) ongoing requirements for sole proprietors

-- Separating business and personal assets isn’t legally required when you’re a sole proprietor, however we do advise that you avoid commingling business and personal finances
+- Separating business and personal assets isn’t legally required when you’re a sole proprietor, but we do advise that you avoid commingling business and personal finances

 - You aren’t required to pay unemployment tax on your own income, although you do need to pay the tax if you have an employee

 - The downside is that sole proprietors are subject to unlimited liability in the event of losses, debts, and liabilities—meaning that if you were sued, for example, your personal assets could be used to cover the payments